Bealby/magnet-fishing/README.md

   in a concise and easy to use manner.

-- Users were able to obtain email addresses from other particpants and communicate accordingly, yet it was noted that even though email addresses were provided a more security based feature would be better suited for the user and that a chat function, to communicate with others, would be a worthwhile feature.
+- Users were able to obtain email addresses from other particpants and communicate accordingly.
+It was noted that even though email addresses were provided a more security based feature would be better suited for the user and that a chat function, to communicate with others, would be a worthwhile feature.

 - Tips and more detailed information were perhaps limited and did not provide the useful tips and guidance at this stage.
-  This however has been addressed in 'Features Left Implement'.
+  This however has been addressed in 'Features left to Implement'.

 - Users wanted to be able to input Catches on their mobile while Magnet Fishing.
 To help in the usability and convenience of this, a left chevron icon was added to mobile devices to be able to go back quickly to 'Catch Log' on the 'Edit' and 'Add' catch pages.
 For mobile only.

 #### Fixes

-- When carrying out User Testing it was made apparent that the background image which was set up, was working for most phones except for iphone - specifically Safarai.
+- When carrying out User Testing it was made apparent, that the background image which was setup was working for most phones except for iphone - specifically Safarai.
 The background-image became blurry the more content that was on the page.
 This was a particular IOS issue and was fixed by firstly declaring the `body` and `html` to be 100% wide and 100% tall,